 - Lightning File Preview Player Now Available in Communities: File previews that were brought to Lightning Experience in Winter ‘16, are now available in Communities as well!
 They’re so fast and neat and will make life easier!

-- Use Files Without Chatter: Now you can use Salesforce Files also without having Chatter on!
-Of course it’ll still work with Chatter as well.
+- Use Files Without Chatter: Now, you can use Salesforce Files also without having Chatter on!
+Of course, it’ll still work with Chatter as well.

 - Share Files with People and Groups in Lightning Experience: Sharing files has never been easier.
-Now you can share a file directly with people and groups while manage access to the file in one place.
-And what’s even better, now you have control whether others can share and unshare a file.
+Now you can share a file directly with people and groups while managing access to the file in one place.
+And what’s even better, now you have control over whether others can share and unshare a file.

-- Test-Drive Global Picklists More Easily (Pilot): This feature is still a pilot, but looks promising to us!
+- Test-Drive Global Picklists More Easily (Pilot): This feature is still a pilot but looks promising to us!
 Global picklists just got more accessible!
 Global picklists let you efficiently reuse a single list of values for multiple custom picklist fields.
 Easily share picklists across objects by creating picklist fields based on the master list of values.
 Your picklist data stays clean because users can’t add erroneous or redundant values through the API.
 This feature is available in Salesforce Classic only.

 - Eliminate Picklist Clutter with Restricted Picklists (Beta): Also this is yet in beta mode, but try it out!
-The feature is useful especially if data comes from a different source than Salesforce.
+The feature is useful, especially if data comes from a different source than Salesforce.
 Enforce the integrity of your picklist data with restricted picklists.
 A restricted picklist field includes only the values that you’ve defined.
-Your picklist data stays clean, because users can’t add erroneous or redundant values.
+Your picklist data stays clean because users can’t add erroneous or redundant values.
 This feature is available in both Lightning Experience and Salesforce Classic.
-Another reason to try restricted picklists is because you can take advantage of them in custom metadata types.
+Another reason to try restricted picklists is that you can take advantage of them in custom metadata types.
 Custom metadata types are custom-defined types of application metadata that can be packaged and used along with an app.
 They save time by letting you define configurations and create reusable app components and features.
 Picklists on custom metadata types are always restricted, so enable restricted picklists to use custom metadata types.

 Favorite Picks by Consultants